robertklep/ToggleProxy/README.md

 # ToggleProxy

-_ToggleProxy_ is a [PyObjC][pyobjc]-based application for Mac OS X to quickly enable and disable the HTTP proxy for the currently active networking interface.
+_ToggleProxy_ is a [PyObjC][pyobjc]-based application for Mac OS X to quickly enable and disable the different types of proxy (HTTP, HTTPS, SOCKS) for the currently active networking interface.

-It's a background application which installs a menu item in the Mac OS X menu bar.
-The item shows either an up-arrow with a dashed line through it (think _traffic is going through a proxy_) when the proxy is active, and only an up-arrow when the proxy is not active.
+It's a background application which installs a menu item in the Mac OS X menu bar, visualized by an arrow icon with three dots vertically laid out.
+These dots represent, from top to bottom, the state of the HTTP, HTTPS and SOCKS proxies: black is active, transparent is inactive.

-Toggle the on/off state by clicking the icon, quit the application by `Ctrl`-clicking the icon.
+Clicking the icon presents a menu where the state of each type of proxy can be toggled.

 *NB*: this is not a proxy manager, you have to configure proxies from Mac OS X Network preferences first before this app makes any sense.